huangshk/WiMANS/README.md

 python benchmark/video/run.py --model="ResNet" --task="activity" --repeat=10
 ```

-After experiments, the results will be saved in the `result.json` file, which can be modified in `benchmark/video/preset.py`.
+After experiments, the results will be saved in `result.json`, which can be modified in `benchmark/video/preset.py`.